Fermat near misses and the integral Hilbert Property: Introduction

 Theorem \ref{thm:Fermat} naturally suggests the following conjecture.

 \begin{conjecture} Let $n \in \Z$ and assume that the equation

 has an integer solution.
 Then there are infinitely many solutions. \end{conjecture}

-An interesting challenge case is when $-n$ is a square; here there are obvious solutions, but infinitude is not known in any case aside from when $n = -4m^4$.
-Outside this case, there is no conic bundle structure by Proposition \ref{prop:conic_bundle_Fermat}.
+An interesting case is when $-n$ is a square; here there are obvious solutions, but infinitude is not known in any case aside from when $n = -4m^4$ by Theorem~\ref{thm:Fermat}.
+Outside this case, there is no conic bundle structure by Proposition~\ref{prop:conic_bundle_Fermat}.

 \begin{remark} The solutions to the case $n = 8$ of \eqref{def:Fermat} in \cite{Eliashar2023An=4} arise via a complicated recursive relation which is formally similar to the more classical recursive relation for solutions to the Pell equation: an affine conic.
 It was this observation which led us to search for a conic bundle on the surface, which ultimately led to the classification of conic bundle structures given in Proposition \ref{prop:conic_bundle_Fermat}.
 Thus the solutions found in \cite{Eliashar2023An=4} all come from integer points on finitely many conics.
 Our new innovation is to find infinitely many conics with integer solutions, in fact so many conics to obtain the integral Hilbert property.